GLOBAL MARKETS-Stocks rally, Treasury yields rise after Fed lifts rates by 75 bps

 World stocks worst start to a year in recent recordhttps://tmsnrt.rs/3HrDoml

-(Reporting by Marc Jones in London and Wayne Cole in Sydney; Additional reporting by Saikat Chatterjee; Editing by Angus MacSwan, Catherine Evans and Gareth Jones and Jonathan Oatis)
+(Reporting by Marc Jones in London and Wayne Cole in Sydney; Additional reporting by Saikat Chatterjee; Editing by Gareth Jones, Jonathan Oatis and Lisa Shumaker)

 ((marc.jones@thomsonreuters.com; +44 (0)20 7513 4042; Reuters Messaging: marc.jones.thomsonreuters.com@reuters.net Twitter @marcjonesrtrs))